Home Calendar Departments Directory Gallery Documents History

 If the ballot proposition passes, the property would be conveyed to the Caroga Arts Collective, Inc. and all of the terms of the original Donation Agreement would cease under the terms of the General Release & Waiver, including paragraph 4(A)(7) of the Donation Agreement stipulating the future obligation to provide sewage disposal for the parcels owned by Balboaa Land Development Corporation.
 Such disposal would require construction of a sewage treatment plant.

 The offer by the Caroga Arts Collective, Incorporated includes payment to the Town of Caroga the Town's share of property taxes on the Sherman's property.

-On July 26, 2019, Balboaa Land Development Corporation filed legal action against the Town of Caroga in Fulton County Supreme Court.
+On July 25, 2019, Balboaa Land Development Corporation filed a Summons with Notice of Complaint against the Town of Caroga in Fulton County Supreme Court.

 On July 8, 2019, the Town Clerk was served with the Notice of Claim re: Balboaa Land Development Corporation v.
 Town of Caroga, this time including a copy of the donation agreement and Form TP-584 for real property transfer.